hamishpartington/Turtle/README.md

 This was my final piece of coursework for the C module in my Computer Science MSc.
 The task was to implement a parser and interpreter for the Turtle language (A language designed to teach people programming) in C. The interpreter can output the result of the input script as a a .txt, .pdf, .ps or in the console using ASCII art depending on the arguments input by the user.

+The grammar for Turtle is in grammar.txt and commands for running the program can be found in the Makefile.

 ## Extension

 I chose to use SDL for my extension.
 My program allows the user to move the the turtle arround in an SDL window using keyboard inputs: